- September 18, 2019

 Increasing productivity can be difficult…

 … but it’s important to avoid the cost of unproductive employees.
+Employers always wanted to get into their employees’ heads and hearts and see how dedicated they were to achieving company goals and what they feel about their workplace.
+With that purpose, employee engagement survey became an important part of the corporate culture.
 Start solving the problem with gathering data, analyzing root causes and then, implementing the right solutions.
 We’ve shared with you the most common causes and solutions of the productivity problem – maybe you’ve encountered some we didn’t cover in this article?

 Don’t hesitate to share it in the comments down below!